Restaurants you may also like

-And Normandie Farm is Your Holiday Dinning Restaurant.
-Join us on Thanksgiving Day, Christmas Eve & Day, New Years Day for our Upgraded Buffets from 10:30 -7:00 pm, Adults: $52.00, Children 12/Under:$15.00
+And Normandie Farm is Your Holiday Dining Restaurant.
+Join us on Easter Sunday, Mother's Day and Father's Day for our Upgraded Buffets, Adults: $60.00, Children 12/Under:$15.00

-PLEASE NOTE: Lounge Reservations "Are Accepted" by phone only!
+Also, the Best Live Entertainment in the DMV.
+Join us & Enjoy the Awesome Talent in Margery's Lounge....PLEASE NOTE: Lounge Reservations "Are Accepted" by phone only!
 Online reservations are seated in the Main Dining Room, Porch or Terrace Room.

 We welcome you to enjoy this Unique Dining Experience!
-Attire is Causal and we offer Plenty of Free Parking!
+Attire is Casual and we offer Plenty of Free Parking!

 Brunch: Sunday: 11:00 am - 3:00 pm Adults: $36.00 Children: $14.00

 Lunch: Tuesday - Saturday: 11:30 am - 4:00 pm

 Dinner: Tuesday - Saturday: 4:00pm - 10:00pm, Sunday: 4:00pm - 9:00pm

 Chef Owned and Operated, Normandie Farm Offers You Years of Experience and Dedication for Your Special Occasion!
 Whether your Event is Large….250 guests or Small….15 Guests, We have a room to Comfortably Accommodate Your Guests for Your Celebration.
 We offer Affordable Packages and No Site Charges and Plenty of Free Parking for Your Guests.

 We welcome You to Visit Us at “Popovers .com” We are Always Here To Serve You!

 Lunch dining for 5.
 All items perfectly prepared.
 Accommodated gluten free diner.
 Server was perfect.